 Paul Russell Parker III

 Paul Russell Parker III (born December 1, 1982) is an American author of thriller, fantasy, poetry, and non-fiction travel & photography books.
-He writes travel articles for his website as he has visited over 15 different countries.
+He writes travel articles for his website as he has visited over 15 different countries such as Canada, Belize, Guatemala, Japan, Thailand, Hong Kong, the Philippines, Spain, Germany, Switzerland, Italy, Bahrain, Kuwait, The United Arab Emirates, Oman, and Iraq to name a few.
 He also lived in four of those countries.
 He is an avid photographer.

 His Warden Series thriller novels are based on the 2003 Invasion of Iraq, which he participated in as an active duty Lance Corporal in the United States Marine Corps.
 His poetry book is a series of poems that he wrote after he came back from the War in Iraq, as he had turned to writing for therapeutic reasons.
 His Crystals of The Enchantment Tree series is a fantasy series based on a camp fire tale his eldest daughter told the family while eating s’mores over a backyard bonfire.
 His foray into non-fiction stems from his love of travel & photography.
 He has published a gift book about the Cape Lookout Lighthouse in North Carolina, a gift book about Sullivan’s Island Lighthouse in South Carolina, and plans on writing several more travel books.

 Parker was born on December 1, 1982 on Marine Corps Base Camp Pendleton in Oceanside, California.
 His father, Paul Russell Parker Jr, was a career United States Marine from America who retired at the rank Master Gunnery Sergeant.
 Parker’s mother, Zenaida Parker (nee Enteria) was a homemaker from the Philippines.
 He has two sisters.